Les premières années: Background and content

 After the success of "Un garçon pas comme les autres (Ziggy)", which reached number two on the French Singles Chart in 1993, Versailles issued Les premières années on 10 January 1994, a compilation of Dion's early and rare recordings from the '80s.
 In addition to the singles, it also includes album tracks and singles B-sides ("En amour", "Comment t'aimer").

 Critical reception and commercial performance

 AllMusic gave the album two and a half out of five stars.
-Thanks to the success of D'eux, Les premières années has eventually sold 180,000 copies in France and was certified Gold in November 1995.
-After being also released in Belgium, it entered the Wallonia Albums Chart in June 1995 and peaked at number twelve in November 1995.
+Thanks to the success of D'eux, Les premières années was certified gold in France in November 1995 for selling over 100,000 copies.
+After being also released in Belgium, it entered the Wallonia Albums Chart in June 1995 and peaked at number 12 in November 1995.